Investigation begins into how ship got stuck on Suez Canal

 Investigators had already boarded the ship, which is in a lake that separates two sections of the canal, on Tuesday, a canal source and a shipping agent said.

-Reporting by Yusri Mohamed; Writing by Nadine Awadalla; Editing by Aidan Lewis; editing by Philippa Fletcher
+Reporting by Yusri Mohamed; writing by Nadine Awadalla; editing by Aidan Lewis and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.